Andre Agassi Net Worth, Tennis Career and Earnings

 After waiting for two months, his parents got married in 1959 and moved from Chicago to Las Vegas.
 Rita, Philip, and Tami are his three elder siblings.
 After the American-Armenian businessman Kirk Kerkorian, Andre was given the middle name Kirk.

-In 1982, at twelve, Agassi won the National Indoor Boys 14s Doubles Championship in Chicago with his good friend and doubles partner, Roddy Parks.
+In 1982, at twelve, he won the National Indoor Boys 14s Doubles Championship in Chicago with his good friend and doubles partner, Roddy Parks.
 In his book Open, Agassi writes about special moments and kid-friendly fun with Roddy.

 Professional career